Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Join a summer reading program at your local library.

-- Head to Imagination Street in Ankeny and let kids play to their heart’s content.
+- Head to Playgrounds Cafe in Waukee and let kids play to their heart’s content, while you enjoy a coffee.

 - Have a kid who’s obsessed with the garbage man?
-Check out the Education Center at the Metro Recycling Facility in Grimes.
+Check out the Ready, Set, Recycle exhibit at the Metro Recycling Facility in Grimes.

 - Play outside!
 Here are 20 ideas to get you started.